 What Is the Connection between Stroke Rate and Rowing Form or Technique?

 The connection is significant!
 The faster you move, the more difficult it is to maintain your proper rowing form/technique.
 New rowers (and some not-so-new rowers) often find that when they try to increase their stroke rate, their form begins to fall apart.

 Why is this so?

 The ideal ratio of Drive:Recovery is 1:2 or 1:3, which means that you should take twice (or thrice) longer to recover than the time you performed the drive.
 What happens is that often, this ratio changes to 1:1 or 2:1.

 When form falls apart and/or the ratio changes, efficiency is lost and therefore power is lost (splits increase or wattage drops).
-And if you are rowing for distance, it will take much longer to reach your goal.
+And if you are rowing for distance ( see our distance calculator ), it will take much longer to reach your goal.

 If you are aware of the ideal stroke rate that allows you to maintain your proper rowing technique, every stroke you take will be more efficient and capable in generating more power to add on the meters.

 What Are the Different Stroke Rates for Varied Workout Goals?